void-b583x2-NULL/Qt-pymahjong/README.md

 ### Installation

 `pip install -r requirements.txt`

-`torch` is not included in `requirements.txt` but it's required to install `torch` in the way the user is used to.
+Some packages can be install by yourself, as is notated in the `.txt` file.

-**Note:** For some purpose I modify the base repo of `pymahjong`, and please replace the `env_pymahjong.py` under the initial location (usually under `${CONDA_ENV_LOCATION}/Lib/site-packages/pymahjong/`) with the one given in this repo, or the program may probably NOT FUNCTION well!
+**Note: If you're using the master branch of `pymahjong` or the current pip release version, replace the `env_pymahjong.py` under the initial location (usually under `${CONDA_ENV_LOCATION}/Lib/site-packages/pymahjong/`) with the one given in this repo, or the program may probably NOT FUNCTION well!** (Due to some initial bugs in the version)

+**If you're using the [Develop-EncoderV2](https://github.com/Agony5757/mahjong/tree/Develop-EncoderV2) branch and managed to install `pymahjong` from source, no extra operation will be needed.**

-### Get checkpoints
+### Get checkpoints for AI Agents

-From the official release https://github.com/Agony5757/mahjong/releases/v1.0.2 to get the `*.pth` official checkpoints and put them under `chkpt/`.
+From the official [release](https://github.com/Agony5757/mahjong/releases/v1.0.2) to get the `*.pth` official checkpoints and put them under `chkpt/`.

 ### Run

-`python qt_ui.py [-n <n_games>]`.
-For example, for a typical game `n_games=8` by default.
-The program will automatically maintain honbas.
+`python qt_ui.py [-c <config_yaml>]`.
+For example, for a typical game the setting is stored at `config/default.yaml` by default, and it's recommended to read the notations in this default yaml before you define a new game.

 Other available parameters (at present):

 `-f`: Automatically execute a game (feasible for debugging)

-`-m`: Disable more games when top points are still not enough

 ### Mechanisms which may cause behaviour unexpected

 #### May be fixed by future work (python code only):

-The randomness to choose a tile to An-Kan or Ka-Kan when multiple choices are available (though rare in real senarios)
+The randomness to choose a tile to An-Kan or Ka-Kan when multiple choices are available (though rare in real scenarios)

 #### Require diving into the cpp core to fix: